-Diffused emissions of Volatile Organic Compounds, is a chemical and oil industry characteristic that not only is a source of pollution but also a cause of forgone profits and loss of products for the industry.
+Diffused emissions of Volatile Organic Compounds, is a chemical and oil industry characteristic that is not only a source of pollution but also a cause of forgone profits and loss of products for the industry.
 Thus, the goal of reducing such emissions is dual.
-The antipollutant measures taken in order to reduce the emissions coming from oil products storage and distribution units, include equipment upgrades (tanks, pumps, etc), as well as regular inspections and maintenance of all units, which is very crucial in emissions control.
-In order to reduce the emissions arising from the loading of Road Tankers, a vapour recovery unit has been installed, in accordance to current legislation, which is the most effective and globally accepted measure for minimizing such emissions.
+The anti-pollutant measures taken in order to reduce the emissions coming from oil product storage and distribution units, include equipment upgrades (tanks, pumps, etc), as well as regular inspections and maintenance of all units, which is very crucial in emissions control.
+In order to reduce the emissions arising from the loading of tank trucks, a vapour recovery unit has been installed, in conformity with current legislation, which is the most effective and globally accepted measure for minimizing such emissions.

-Specifically, in order to check the equipment, the Leak Detection And Repair (LDAR) program is been applied, by which the leakages are detected and recorded during regular inspections done by the operators of the various sections.
+Specifically, in order to check the equipment, the Leak Detection And Repair (LDAR) program is applied, by which the leakages are detected and recorded during regular inspections done by the operators of the various sections.
 The inspections are carried out by making use of portable devices, and the leakages are fixed the soonest possible.
-As shown in the following diagram, the number of inspections in 2010 is significantly higher compared to any previous year.
+As shown in the following diagram, the number of inspections in 2011 is 16.419 and is significantly higher compared to any previous year.